bcdurden/harvester-kubeovn-examples/template.md

 `Kubeovn Operator` Versions:
 * `v1.13.5-rc4`

 [Include any other software versions that are part of the implementation.
-No need to be too granular here, but if bringinging in a new tool, please define it here]
+No need to be too granular here, but if bringing in a new tool, please define it here]

 ## Issues